Auckland Northern Motorway: History

-In the 1980s, tidal flow was introduced on the Auckland Harbour Bridge to assist with peak flows on the Northern Motorway between the North Shore and central Auckland.
+In the 1980s, tidal flow was introduced on the Harbour Bridge to assist with peak flows on the Northern Motorway between the North Shore and central Auckland.
 The two central lanes were made reversible to allow a 5+3 split favouring the peak direction (southbound in the morning, northbound in the evening) during peak hours, and 4+4 off-peak.
-The lanes were controlled by overhead signals, which some motorists on the Motorway ignored and were killed when they collided head-on with oncoming traffic - between 1 January 1989 and 27 November 1989, some five people died as a result of collisions involving the so-called "suicide lanes".
+The lanes were controlled by overhead signals, which some motorists on the Motorway ignored and were killed when they collided head-on with oncoming traffic - between 1 January 1989 and 27 November 1989, five people died as a result of collisions involving the so-called "suicide lanes".
 In 1990, a moveable barrier was installed to separate the traffic flows.

 The expressway between Sunset Road and Greville Road was upgraded and became a part of the Northern Motorway in 1994.
-A new interchange was created at Upper Harbour Highway and Constellation Drive to replace the Sunset Road intersection.
+A new interchange was then created at Upper Harbour Highway and Constellation Drive to replace the Sunset Road intersection.

-The late 1990s saw the construction of the first stages of the Albany to Puhoi Realignment (ALPURT) – a 27 km extension of the Northern Motorway, bypassing Albany Hill and the Hibiscus Coast.
+The late 1990s saw the construction of the first stages of the Albany to Puhoi Realignment (ALPURT) – a 27 km extension of the Northern Motorway, bypassing Albany hill and the Hibiscus Coast Highway.
 The first section, ALPURT A, opened between Greville Road and Silverdale on 20 December 1999.
 At 13 km in length, it was the longest section of motorway to open at once in New Zealand.
 At the same time, ALPURT B1, a two-lane expressway between Silverdale and the back of Orewa opened.

-In 2006, an upgrade to the Central Motorway Junction saw ramps open between the Northern Motorway and the Northwestern Motorway, and the Northern Motorway and Grafton Gully.
-Beforehand, traffic travelling from the Northern Motorway to the Northwestern Motorway or Grafton Gully had to exit at Cook Street and travel through local city streets to connect to West Auckland or the Port of Auckland.
+In 2006, an upgrade to the Central Motorway Junction saw ramps open between the Northern Motorway and the Northwestern Motorway, and between the Northern Motorway and Grafton Gully.
+Beforehand, traffic travelling from the Northern Motorway to the Northwestern Motorway or Grafton Gully had to exit at Cook Street and travel through local city streets to connect to West Auckland or the Ports of Auckland.

 ALPURT B2, the Northern Gateway Toll Road, opened on 25 January 2009 between Orewa and Puhoi.
 The Northern Gateway Toll Road was the first automated toll road in New Zealand, and the first under the authority of the NZ Transport Agency.
 At the same time, ALPURT B1 was upgraded to motorway standard to complete the Northern Motorway from central Auckland to Puhoi.

 The Victoria Park Tunnel project was completed in early 2012 having been opened earlier in the year.
 Three northbound lanes were constructed in a cut-and-cover tunnel next to the existing four-lane viaduct.
 The viaduct, previously two lanes in each direction, was reconfigured to two pairs of southbound lanes; one pair accessing the Cook Street off-ramp and Port and Northwestern Motorway connections, the other connecting to the Southern Motorway.
 In addition to the tunnel a movable median barrier on the northbound section between the tunnel and the Harbour Bridge allows five northbound lanes to be used in peak traffic times.
-The southbound section was also widened to five lanes, this being permanent.
+The southbound section was also permanently widened to five lanes.